chrisguest75/shell_examples/README.md

 A list of things still to try and investigate [TODO.md](./TODO.md)

+NOTE: This repo has switched to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0).
+It requires `pre-commit` and `commitzen` to help with controlling this.

 - [Shell Examples and Demos](#shell-examples-and-demos)
   - [1️⃣ Prequisites](#1️⃣-prequisites)
   - [❔Shell Help](#shell-help)